Good gardeners are busy gardeners

 - Some people inadvertently or purposefully hire labourers/handy helpers instead of professional, qualified gardeners.
 Cheap amateur labourers have little incentive to be regular or reliable and might prove to be fair weather 'gardeners' only.

-- Gardening is seasonal.
+- Gardeners are extra busy during the growing season.
 Our research shows that gardeners are unlikely to take a holiday between February and July because of the busy growing season.
 A gardeners diary will quickly fill up during this time.
 Gardeners are most likely to take holiday during August (school holidays) or September/October.
 This is when the growing season is slowing and gardeners are burnt-out from working long hours in the sun and need a break!
 Do not be surprised if it is hard to find a gardener during this time.
 However, after their holidays, gardeners return ready to schedule work for the autumn and winter seasons.

 A gardener may advertise for work even if they are 'full'.
 Why?